Hefei Sourcing Agent | EV Supply Chain & Appliances

 Certification testing: CE, FCC, UN 38.3 (battery transport), and IEC 62133 (battery safety) testing capabilities are available in Hefei but less dense than Shenzhen.
 For EV components requiring automotive EMC testing, testing facilities are available in Hefei and Nanjing.
 Budget 2–4 weeks for certification testing logistics when planning production timelines.

 For Hefei sourcing — EV power electronics, BMS, charging hardware, or smart home components — submit an RFQ with product specifications, target certifications, and annual volume.
+New to importing from this region?
+Our guide to sourcing electronics from China walks through the full process.
+We act as your full-cycle procurement partner.
 Factory audits in Hefei’s NEV and electronics clusters are available with 1–2 weeks’ notice.

 Common questions